nf-core/mag/docs/output.md

 </details>

-Trimmed and filtered FASTQ output directories and files will only exist if `--save_porechop_reads` and/or `--save_filtered_longreads` (respectively) are provided to the run command .
+Trimmed and filtered FASTQ output directories and files will only exist if `--save_porechop_reads` and/or `--save_filtered_longreads` (respectively) are provided to the run command.

 No direct host read removal is performed for long reads.
 However, since within this pipeline filtlong uses a read quality based on k-mer matches to the already filtered short reads, reads not overlapping those short reads might be discarded.
 Note that this only applies when using filtlong as long read filtering tool.